shea-parkes/neovim-config/README.md

   - `c:\tools\neovim\neovim\bin`
   - Wherever you unzipped `ctags.exe`...
 (Making sure `ctags.exe` that is bundled with Emacs isn't higher on your `%PATH%`)

+You can do a non-admin chocolatey install, but you'll likely need to set the `ChocolateyInstall` and `ChocolateyToolsLocation` environment varialbes (to something like `%UserProfile%\chocoportable` and `%UserProfile%\chocotools` respectively).

 NeoVim respects `%XDG_CONFIG_HOME%`, so set that somewhere appropriate (e.g. `%UserProfile%`).
 Then clone this repo into `%XDG_CONFIG_HOME%/nvim`.

 I've moved to using submodules for plugin management.
 Partly to simplify my `init.vim` and partly to learn more about git submodules.
 Because of this, please be sure to clone submodules as well.
 Either with an initial `git clone --recursive`, or if you've already cloned the root repository you'll need to run `git submodule update --init --recursive`.